Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 round
 You inculcate a dreadful fear of light in a creature you can see within range, forcing it to make a WIS Save.
 On a failure, the target is [Frightened](conditions.md#frightened) of each source of Bright Light it can see until the end of its next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, you can target one additional target for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, you can target one additional target for each slot level above 3.
 - **Classes**: Bard, Cleric, Paladin, Warlock *(Source: CS)*